TylerSustare/phx_fire/README.md

 # PhxFire

-Super simple example of using Firestore in a Phoenix application.
+Super simple example of using Firebase (Firestore & FCM) in a Phoenix application.

 The changes are in `application.ex` where we set up `Goth` and in the `page_controller.ex` where we send the request to Firestore.